 Rift basin: a depression created by faults on one (half-graben) or both sides (graben), where over time river channels deposit sediments.

 Kutch's landscape was shaped by two major tectonic events and as a result of several major and minor faults.
-It comprises of several horsts - like the Kala Dungar, or Katrol Hills, and grabens or lowlands like the plains and salt marshes.
-The lowlands are characterised by sediment deposits like alluvium (from rivers) or mud or salt, laid down during between 2.5 million years and continue to date.
+It comprises several horsts - like the Kala Dungar, or Katrol Hills, and grabens or lowlands like the plains and salt marshes.
+The lowlands are characterised by sediment deposits like alluvium (from rivers) or mud or salt, laid down between 2.5 million years and continue to date.